Aetherinox/mkdocs-link-embeds/README.md

 <br />

-This plugin accepts numerous values:
+This plugin accepts numerous properties:
 - `url`: The URL to the link.
 - `name`: Name / Title to show at the top of each embed.
 - `desc`: A description of what the site is for.